 The District's investment policy contains no limitations on the amounts that can be invested in any one issuer beyond that stipulated by the Code.
-There were no investments in any one issuer (other than for U.S. Treasury securities, mutual funds and external investment pools) that represent 5% or more of the District's total investments at June 30, 2022.
+Investments in any one issuer (other than U.S. Treasury securities, mutual funds, and external investment pools) that represent 5% or more of the total District's investments are as follows: